TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 - Then click Refresh.
 All access points (AP) around you will show up.

-- Enter password in Passphrase field if you need.
+- Enter the password in the Passphrase field if needed.
 If you don't know the setting of the wireless AP, please ask your network administrator.

 - IP address: Enter the IP address of the device.